 On successful completion of the course students will be able to:

-1. Apply classification and prediction modelling techniques such as classification, regression and clustering to turn data into actionable insights.
+1. Apply prediction modelling techniques such as classification, regression and clustering to turn data into actionable insights.

 2. Perform model selection to identify the most important predictors out of a potentially very large set of predictor variables.

 3. Use cross-validation to assess the performance of selected models.

 4. Undertake reproducible reporting and report on the results of a statistical analysis of a data set.

 5. Discuss limitations of the statistical methods chosen for particular application scenarios.

 The course will include the following topics: